avrgeek/avrgeek.github.io/about.md

 ### Gordon Food Service - Security Engineer (May 2016 - Present)

 Responsible for monitoring and adjusting security controls within Gordon Food Service.
-Performed risk assessments against various packages software solution.
+Perform risk assessments against various software solutions.
-Performed security assessments against potential breech situations as necessary.
+Perform security assessments against potential breech situations as necessary.

-  * Migrated/upgraded the primary file integrity monitoring system.
+  * Performed a migration and upgrade of the primary file integrity monitoring system.
   * Assisted with the upgraded the security information and event management system (SIEM), including the diagnosis of potential OS level bugs.
-  * Diagnosis of unusual traffic from a third party device, and provided documentation and evidence that was used for vendor remediation.
+  * Analyzed unusual traffic from a third party device, and provided documentation and evidence that was used for vendor remediation.
   * Hardened a bastion box by implementing common security controls and two-factor authentication.
-  * Used Vagrant workflow to assist with upgrades and configuration testing.
+  * Used a Vagrant based workflow to assist with upgrades and configuration testing.

 ### Gordon Food Service - System Administrator (March 2008 - May 2016)

 Responsible for the management of 170+ remote Linux servers, 20+ Linux/HPUX/AIX/Windows central servers, 700+ Windows workstations, and 700+ point of sale systems.

   * Technical lead for rollout of new credit card authorization system.
 Engineered a redundant system that met disaster recovery targets.
 The system successfully passed an external evaluation as well as an internal threat model review.
   * Implemented a CFEngine configuration management system for PCI based system to assist in management and compliance.
 Puppet based infrastructure and process